Legislative compliance

 Regulatory compliance

-The process for administering and monitoring particular regulatory regimes (for example, Quality Assurance and Regulatory Services regulates and monitors early childhood education and care services in NSW).
+The process for administering and monitoring particular regulatory regimes (for example, the Early Childhood Education and Care Regulatory Authority regulates and monitors early childhood education and care services in NSW).

 Responsible officer

-The senior officer responsible for undertaking the compliance assessment and making the Statement of Compliance in respect of Legislation business function; refer to Assurance framework overview.
-Responsible Officers are at Executive Director level.
+The senior officer responsible for undertaking the compliance assessment and making the Statement of Compliance in respect of Legislation business function; refer to Assurance framework overview (PDF 262 KB) Responsible Officers are at Executive Director level.

 Responsible officer (legislative compliance):